ambit-tsai/shadowrealm-api/README.md

 # ShadowRealm API Polyfill
-A implementation of the [ShadowRealm API Proposal](https://tc39.es/proposal-shadowrealm).
+A implementation of the [ShadowRealm API Proposal](https://tc39.es/proposal-shadowrealm), and has more than 100 test cases.
 ```ts
 declare class ShadowRealm {
     constructor();